zamiul20/Basal-Library/Documentation/Base_Attributes/Velocity.md

 10501 =  1x10^2 + 0x10^1.5 + 5x10^1  +  0x10^0.5 + 1x10^0

 The change of the number that 10 is exponentiated by is +0.5 - the velocity is +0.5.

+A negative velocity would flip the number around the decimal point.